Managing perceptions as a leader

 If you’re serious about developing your leadership practice, in addition to increasing your awareness of potential perceptual bias, you also need to know how you can address these errors.
 For example, according to Huczynski & Buchanan (1991), you may need to:

-- avoiding making quick judgements about people and events
+- avoid making quick judgements about people and events

 - collect and consciously use more information about people and events before arriving at decisions